rackerlabs/rackspace-how-to/content/vmware-services/vmware-services-faq.md

 Snapshot is a point-in-time delta file to track all changes to a virtual machine.
 Snapshots give you the ability to roll-back (Windows patching at the disk level).
-Snapshots ARE NOT a permanent backup, and generally should not be kept for more than 72 hours because they take up the required 15% overhead.
+Snapshots are not a permanent backup, and generally should not be kept for more than 72 hours.

 #### What can I use the portal for?

--  Order new VMs
+-  Ordering new or multiple VMs
 -  Change resources of a VM
 -  Resize VMs
+-  Request re-imaging of a VM
+-  Cloning and copying VMs
 -  Power on or off and reset VMs
--  Snapshots
--  Suspend VMs
--  Performance metrics (CPU/RAM utilization, network, disk utilization)
+-  Performance metrics for VMs, hypervisors, and clusters (CPU/RAM utilization, network, disk utilization)
+-  Requesting deletion of VMs

+For more information on how to perform these actions, see the Server Virtualization Customer Handbook.

 ------------------------------------------------------------------------